surniaulula/wpsso-rrssb/readme.txt

 	* Tumblr
 	* Twitter
 	* VK
+	* WhatsApp (for mobile devices)
+* Include / exclude each social sharing button based on the viewing device (desktop and/or mobile).

-A built-in stylesheet editor allows you to fine-tune the CSS for each social sharing button location easily (content, excerpt, shortcode, widget, etc.).
+* A built-in stylesheet editor allows you to fine-tune the CSS for each social sharing button location easily (content, excerpt, shortcode, widget, etc.).

 <blockquote>
 <p>Download the Free version from <a href="http://surniaulula.github.io/wpsso-rrssb/">GitHub</a> or <a href="https://wordpress.org/plugins/wpsso-rrssb/">WordPress.org</a>.
 WPSSO RRSSB uses the CSS and JS libraries provided by the <a href="https://github.com/kni-labs/rrssb">RRSSB project on GitHub</a>.</p>